Xnsam/ATMA/README.md

 ## **How ?**

-A prototype was developed using [Google AI Studio](https://aistudio.google.com/apps) Vibe coding with [prompt](https://github.com/Xnsam/ATMA/blob/main/ai_studio_prompt.txt)
+A prototype was developed using [Google AI Studio](https://aistudio.google.com/apps) natural language prompting and LLM-assisted code generation with [prompt](https://github.com/Xnsam/ATMA/blob/main/ai_studio_prompt.txt)

 <h4>As Input it takes two sets of data</h4>